UEFA Youth League play-off ties: Panathinaikos-Porto, Young Boys-Salzburg, Genk-Juventus, AZ-Frankfurt, Hibernian-Dortmund | UEFA Youth League

 Article body

-The UEFA Youth League play-offs kick off on Tuesday 7 February with former champions Salzburg visiting Young Boys and HIbernian hosting Borussia Dortmund, and the other six ties the next day including 2019 winners Porto going to Panathinaikos and Genk playing Juventus.
+The UEFA Youth League play-offs kick off on Tuesday, with former champions Salzburg visiting Young Boys and HIbernian hosting Borussia Dortmund.
+Wednesday's six remaining ties include 2019 winners Porto going to Panathinaikos and Genk playing Juventus.

 The eight teams that progressed from the domestic champions path are at home to the runners-up from the UEFA Champions League path group stage.
 The winners will progress to join the teams that topped the eight groups in the round of 16, with a straight knockout from then on to decide the four teams that reach April's Nyon finals.